wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 * Made Taxonomy slugs translatable

 = 1.3.4 =
-* Fixed a small issue which occures the appearance of the term filter on taxonomy archives
+* Fixed a small issue which occurs the appearance of the term filter on taxonomy archives
 * Added a management column for each taxonomy to the encyclopedia term management page

 = 1.3.3 =